 - Schools are free to spend the Pupil Premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures will be included in the performance tables that will capture the achievement of those deprived pupils covered by the Pupil Premium.

-Here at St James Infant School, we are committed to ensuring all of our pupils have equal chances to succeed in their education.
+Here at St James' C of E Infant and Nursery School, we are committed to ensuring all of our pupils have equal chances to succeed in their education.
 To this end, we plan our expenditure of the allocated Pupil Premium funding to maximise the potential of those pupils who could be perceived as being at a disadvantage.

 As well as academic success, we also look at the "whole child" and try to ensure that our pupils gain the confidence and self esteem to lead their own learning and have the will to succeed.
 We encourage parents to become involved in their child's learning as it is a proven fact that children who have the support of their parents, progress better at school.

 Our plans for expenditure are individualised to the needs of each particular child qualifying for the Pupil Premium.
 We work in partnership with parents to ensure that what we spend will have the optimum effect on each pupils' progress.
 We are intending to use this money for a variety of schemes to increase the opportunities available for children eligible for free school meals which will help to raise their attainment.
 Extra resources will be made available to these children and training be provided for staff within the school so that each child has access to schemes aimed at developing literacy and numeracy.
 This will impact upon children on Free School Meals having in-depth group and individual work aimed at developing their skills as well as stretching work for the more able children.
-We also hope to set up a Homework Club for these children which will be run by a Senior Teaching Assistant who will help children with their Reading, Maths etc. as well as work on the school's Moodle.
-We will also continue to run our ICT club giving priority to those children without access to computers at home, ensuring that all children regardless of their circumstances have equal opportunities to develop to their full potential here at St James Infant School.
+We also have a Homework Club and Lunchtime Club for these children which will be run by a Senior Teaching Assistant who will help children with their Reading, Maths etc.